bp: 100 years in Oman

-Oman continues to be a strategically vital country for bp and through our various projects at bp, aim to encourage economic diversification and empower local talent.
+Oman continues to be a strategic country for bp.
+Through our various projects at bp, we aim to encourage economic diversification and empower local talent.

 bp is committed to the development of a national workforce in Oman.
-In 2020, Omani nationals represented over 85% of bp’s workforce in the Sultanate – this is set to grow to 90% by 2025.
+In 2024, Omani nationals represented over 92% of bp’s workforce in the Sultanate – years ahead of the growth plan of 90% by 2025.

-Over 80 Omani graduates have been recruited to date via the Graduate Challenger programme.
-They have focused career plans as well as building skills in other disciplines.
+By 2024, over 91 Omani graduates had been recruited via the programme.
+They have focused career plans while building skills in different disciplines.

 In 2012 the company set up its Technician Development Programme, with candidates coming in from technical colleges and universities across the Sultanate to complete a four-year programme, including 18 months working towards a National Vocational Qualification.
-More than 100 technicians were trained, many of whom now work at Block 61 as mechanical, electrical and production engineers.
+By 2024, 110 technicians were trained, many of whom now work at Block 61 as mechanical, electrical and production engineers.
 Some of these technicians and graduates have also had the opportunity to work with bp’s partner OQ and Oman LNG, thanks to an agreement between the three companies.

 bp Oman’s overall goal is to create a sustainable legacy that supports Oman’s strategic goals for energy security and long-term economic diversification, whilst empowering local people, helping create a self-sufficiency and progressive future.